José de Züñiga: Biography

-September 8, 1781 and served in that post 12 years, until October 19, 1793.
+September 8, 1781, and served in that post until October 19, 1793.

-While there, he had cordial relations with his men, the Indians, his superiors, and missionaries.
+While there, he maintained good relations with the missionaries and the native people, and was also well-regarded for reducing corruption in the presidio.
+He found a deficit in the books for $7000.
+The previous quartermaster/paymaster, Rafael Pedro y Gil, was arrested and sent to San Blas, Nayarit.

 In 1782 Zúñiga laid a road from San Diego Bay to the presidio.

-That same year he also built the Presidio chapel.
+That same year he also oversaw the construction of the Presidio chapel.

-He was its carpenter, mason, and painter for the chapel.

 He also ordered a statue of the Immaculate Conception (which is now at Mission San Luis Rey).

 In a letter to his mother in Mexico City, he proudly described the chapel and sent money to purchase "carmine, vermillion and other painting materials", garden and flower seeds, and to send any Dramas she can spare to read.